 People love their pets and grieve deeply when they’re dead.
 Unfortunately, cats don’t live as long as we do.
 But if pets outlived their beloved humans, who’d take care of them when we’re gone?
 Why can’t I get over the death of my cat?
 Because she was my baby, and people who don’t love animals may not understand it.

 I can tell from first hand experience that copying with the loss of a cat is devastating.
 After my Persian cat had died from pkd and enlarged heart, I was walking toward the supermarket, and suddenly, I didn’t know where I was and what I was doing there.
 I just froze, unable to form a coherent thought.
 Luckily, I came back to reality after a few minutes.

-How do you get over the first shock of losing your pet, and the years afterward?
+How do you get over the grief of losing a pet cat?

 Get into forums dealing with the loss of a pet

 There are forums that deal with this kind of pain, where people trying to get over the loss of their pets get together and offer comfort, advice, and memories.
 Here’s one. https://www.griefhealingdiscussiongroups.com/forum/11-loss-of-a-pet/

 There’s also the rainbow bridge with hotlines, forum, e-cards, and more. https://www.rainbowsbridge.com/

 For some people, it helps to look at videos and remember, while for others, this will only bring painful memories.
 Every person is different as an individual, but we all know ourselves and know which approach is better for us.
 I don’t have any pictures of videos of the cats I used to have, and if I did, I’d get rid of them because they’d remind me of what I’d lost.